Year Catalog No. Description

 Photo of Display Under Restoration

-This display is the same one described in the above referenced S Gaugian article.
+This display was discussed above and referenced S Gaugian article.
 As you can see it bears the marks of its partial dismantling for conversion to an HO layout.
 It is currently being restored to its original configuration by Richard Trotter, Ray Mohrlang's nephew who obtained the layout from his late Uncle's Estate.
 Ray had purchased the layout from its previous owner.

 Badlands Layout Restoration